 12. I suggest reserving the liquid and using for soups or cooking grains when you do for another recipe that week.

-I suggest after making your whole chicken in the instant pot reserve the bones so you can make Chicken Broth and eventually make Bone Broth as well.
+After making your whole chicken in the instant pot, I suggest reserving the bones so you can make Chicken Broth and eventually make Bone Broth as well.

 If you love this instant pot chicken whole recipe, consider checking out these recipes below –